InterSky: Final years

 In May 2015, InterSky announced plans to open its second base at Memmingen Airport by October 2015 consisting of one aircraft, adding a new route to Cologne and increasing frequencies on existing services to Berlin and Hamburg.
 Later, the plan was changed to use a triangled route Friedrichshafen - Memmingen - Cologne/Bonn instead of basing an aircraft in Memmingen.
 On 27 October 2015, InterSky announced drastic cuts to their Friedrichshafen-Memmingen-Cologne route which had resumed just three weeks earlier.
 Instead of two daily flights only two flights a week were to continue due to demand being lower than expected.

 In September 2015, it was announced that InterSky was still loss-making and the owner, German investor Intro Aviation, planned to sell the company entirely.
 All flights from Memmingen Airport and Zürich Airport as well as the Friedrichshafen-Düsseldorf route was terminated in immediate effect.
 Additionally, InterSky tries to find another usage for their two ATR72-600s whose purchase back in 2013 has been called a mistake.
 In October 2015, InterSky reported to be in advanced negotiations with a potential investor from Germany willing to pay 5 million Euros for the airline.
 Shortly after, the Austrian aviation authorities requested InterSky to provide information over their financial security by 5 November 2015.
 Otherwise their operational license could be revoked.
 On 4 November 2015, the aforementioned sale agreement fell through.
 In the same time, InterSky submitted the requested documents regarding their financial security to the Austrian authorities.
 Shortly after, the airline announced plans to go into administration while maintaining operations.

 However, on the evening of 5 November 2015, InterSky announced that they were forced to cease all operations immediately as the lessor of its fleet seized four of the airline's five aircraft - both ATR 72-600s and two Bombardier Dash 8 Q300s - over unpaid leasing charges on short notice.
 All four aircraft were returned to the lessor immediately, while the remaining one - which was owned by InterSky - operated the last flight from Zürich to Graz.
 Previously, a potential investor declined to financially support the plans to go into administration.

-On 6 November 2015, the airline announced it had files for insolvency.
-It has been reported that the airline accumulated around 5 million Euros of debt with several airports being amongst the creditors.
+On 6 November 2015, the airline announced it had filed for insolvency.
+It has been reported that the airline accumulated around 5 million Euros of debt, with several airports being amongst the creditors.